KavinAVS/assembly-flappybird/README.md

 # assembly-flappybird
 The Mars.jar file is the program we used to compile and test our flappybird.s code.
 This is a basic flappy bird game coded in mips assembly.
+All code was completed by Kavin and Spiro.